No.5 (2PM album): Background and release

-On May 8, 2015, JYP Entertainment announced that the group will be releasing their fifth album on June 1 and will be followed with two concerts to be held at Olympic Gymnastics Arena in Seoul, South Korea later that month.
-On May 11, 2015, the group's label explained that the album would be pushed backed to mid-June after video production company, Dextor Lab, pulled out of the production for the group's music video and would take legal action for the delay.
+On May 8, 2015, JYP Entertainment announced that the group would be releasing their fifth album on June 1, followed by two concerts titled House Party in Seoul to be held at the Olympic Gymnastics Arena later that month.
+However, on May 11, the JYP Entertainment announced that the album would be pushed back to mid-June after video production company, Dextor Lab, pulled out of the production for the music video of the album's lead single, resulting in JYP Entertainment taking legal action against the company for the delay.
 On May 13, JYP said that they would be working with Naive Creative Productions for the music video.

+Teaser photos for the group's comeback were released on June 5 and June 8, 2011.
 The album's track list was revealed on June 10, 2015.
-The album along with title track's music video was subsequently released on June 15, 2015 in South Korea.
+The album and the music video for title track "My House" were subsequently released on June 15, 2015 in South Korea.

 Composition

-The album's lead track, "My House", is a dance song and was written and composed by member Jun.
-K, who previously wrote and composed "Go Crazy" on their last Korean release.
-Other group members also participated in the production of the album.
+The album's lead single, "My House", is a synth-pop and contemporary R&B song co-written and co-composed by member Jun.
+K, who previously wrote and composed the lead single of their last Korean release, "Go Crazy!".
+Other group members also participated in the production of the album, with members having writing or composition credits nine of the twelve tracks.
+The album predominantly features R&B-inspired tracks, while mixing other genres such as funk and electronic.
+For example, "About to Go Insane" is an electropop song, "Jump" is a high-energy EDM track, and "Good Man" is a sultry jazz-inspired ballad.

-Commercial performance
+Reception

+Billboard writer Jeff Benjamin rated the album 4 out of 5 stars, stating that the album "play[s] off their signature sound, but... more confidently and with a wave of sophistication missing in recent releases like Go Crazy! or 2013’s Grown."
+Billboard later ranked No.5 eighth on their list of "The 10 Best K-Pop Albums of 2015", calling the album the group's "most representative" work to date.

 No.5 debuted at number one on the Gaon Album Chart for the week of June 14, 2015.
 As of 2015, the album had sold 62,618 copies in South Korea.
 In Japan, the album debuted at number fourteen on the Oricon Albums Chart, selling 6,307 copies in its first week.
-By the end of June, No.5 had sold 9,132 copies.
+By the end of June, No.5 had sold 9,132 copies in Japan.
 In the United States, the album debuted at number three on the Billboard World Albums chart.

+At the 2016 IF Product Design Awards, JYP Entertainment won an award under the album packaging design category for No.5.